Sunset Runner Bean (65 Days)

-Starting Indoors: 2-3 weeks before last frost.
+Starting Indoors: 2-3 weeks before the last frost.
 Sow 1-2 seeds per cell/pot.
 Provide 70-80ºF soil temperature.
 Sowing into individual biodegradable peat/cow pots reduces root damage when transplanting.
 Transplant after the last frost, 8-12" apart.

 Sowing Outdoors: After the last frost with soil temperatures above 55-60ºF.
 Sow 4-6” apart, thin to 8-12".
 Planting in soil under 60ºF results in poor germination.

 How much does a packet plant: 8-10 foot single row

-Harvest: Young tender snap beans until they become fibrous; steamed, baked, boiled or sautéed.
-Young seeds can shelled and cooked like lima beans.
+Harvest: Young tender snap beans until they become fibrous; steamed, baked, boiled, or sautéed.
+Young seeds can be shelled and cooked like lima beans.
 Dried beans take a long time to cook and can be soaked 6-8 hours before cooking.
 Add the edible flowers to salads

 Tips: Provide support with a trellis, fence, or poles.
 Keep beans harvested to encourage more flowers.
 Grow in light, well-drained soil, provide adequate, even moisture, especially at flowering time.
 Dry soil can result in low yields and fibrous pods.
 Do not over-fertilize with nitrogen which results in a surplus of foliage and low, delayed pod growth.
 Adding inoculant at planting time aids in a larger harvest and more robust plants.